Catrina (wrestler): Lucha Underground (2014–2018)

 In September 2014, Perez announced that she had been cast in El Rey network's Lucha Underground.
 She made her first appearance with the promotion on the second episode of Lucha Underground on November 6, 2014, where she was introduced as "Catrina", the on-screen girlfriend and valet of Mil Muertes.
 After the storyline with Mil Muertes came to an end, Catrina began managing Fénix on January 17, 2015.
 However, after Fénix defeated Mil Muertes, Catrina resurrected him, in the storyline.
 Catrina subsequently returned to managing Muertes and The Disciples of Death (Barrio Negro, Trece and El Sinestro de la Muerte), and helped them win the Lucha Underground Trios Championship from Ivelisse, Angélico and Son of Havoc at Ultima Lucha 1 on July 29.

 In November 2015, Lucha Underground announced Catrina as the new proprietor of the company.
 During the season two premiere on January 27, 2016, Catrina managed Muertes during his Lucha Underground Championship match against Ivelisse.
 At Ultima Lucha Dos Part 3, Catrina cost Ivelisse her match against Taya and then delivering the Lick of Death to Ivelisse.
 On the first episode of Lucha Underground Season 3, Ivelisse challenged Catrina to her first ever match in Lucha Underground at Ultima Lucha Tres.
 It's revealed later on that Captain Vasquez is her mother.
 At Ultima Lucha Tres Catrina was defeated by Ivelisse.

 Independent circuit (2015)

 Under her real name, Perez defeated Joey Ryan at a Beyond Wrestling event in Providence, Rhode Island on August 30, 2015.

-Major League Wrestling (2021–present)
+Major League Wrestling (2021)

 Catrina made her Major League Wrestling debut at Fightland, resuming her function as Mil Muertes' valet.